djaboss/ssshiitt/README.md

 The filter setting will be saved in the file for the selection order and retrieved from there at the next run of the script.

 *Note:* CTRL-D at a prompt closes STDIN and therefore cuts off the script from keyboard control.
-This is catched, but the script will then print an abort warning and immediately exit, as it becomes uncontrollable.
+This is catched, and the script will then print a warning and immediately exit.